Women's health (20)

-There's no magic formula for preventing — or reversing — weight gain after menopause.
+There's no magic formula for preventing — or reversing — menopause weight gain.
 Simply stick to weight-control basics:

 - Move more.
-Aerobic activity can help you shed excess pounds or simply maintain a healthy weight.
+Aerobic activity can help you shed excess pounds and maintain a healthy weight.
 Strength training counts, too.
 As you gain muscle, your body burns calories more efficiently — which makes it easier to control your weight.
-As a general goal, include at least 30 minutes of physical activity in your daily routine and do strength training exercises at least twice a week.
-If you want to lose weight or meet specific fitness goals, you may need to increase your activity even more.
+For most healthy adults, the Department of Health and Human Services recommends moderate aerobic activity, such as brisk walking, for at least 150 minutes a week or vigorous aerobic activity, such as jogging, for at least 75 minutes a week.
+In addition, strength training exercises are recommended at least twice a week.
+If you want to lose weight or meet specific fitness goals, you might need to exercise more.

 - Eat less.
-To maintain your current weight — let alone lose excess pounds — you may need about 200 fewer calories a day during your 50s than you did during your 30s and 40s.
+To maintain your current weight — let alone lose excess pounds — you might need about 200 fewer calories a day during your 50s than you did during your 30s and 40s.
 To reduce calories without skimping on nutrition, pay attention to what you're eating and drinking.
 Choose more fruits, vegetables and whole grains.
 Opt for lean sources of protein.
-Don't skip meals, which may lead you to overeat later.

 - Seek support.
 Surround yourself with friends and loved ones who'll support your efforts to eat a healthy diet and increase your physical activity.
 Better yet, team up and make the lifestyle changes together.

-The bottom line?
-Successful weight loss at any stage of life requires permanent changes in diet and exercise habits.
+Remember, successful weight loss at any stage of life requires permanent changes in diet and exercise habits.
 Take a brisk walk every day.
 Try a yoga class.
-Trade cookies for fresh fruit.
-Share restaurant meals with a friend.
+Swap cookies for fresh fruit.
+Split restaurant meals with a friend.
 Commit to the changes and enjoy a healthier you!Previous page

 (2 of 2)